-- See if you can prove the congruence between quadrilaterals, triangles,
+- Guided Lesson - See if you can prove the congruence between quadrilaterals, triangles, and circles.

 Reflections and deciding if triangles are congruent based on coordinates.

 - Homework 1 - You can map triangle ABC to triangle STR by a reflection followed by a translation.
 Provide the coordinate notation for each.